The Mental Health Benefits of Exercise

 Can’t find time to exercise during the week?
 Be a weekend warrior

-A recent study in the UK found that people who squeeze their exercise routines into one or two sessions at the weekend experience almost as many health benefits as those who work out more often.
+A recent study in the United Kingdom found that people who squeeze their exercise routines into one or two sessions during the weekend experience almost as many health benefits as those who work out more often.
 So don’t let a busy schedule at work, home, or school be an excuse to avoid activity.
 Get moving whenever you can find the time—your mind and body will thank you!

 You don’t have to suffer to get results